-DRUMLIN HALL: (built in 1976) The Louis Greenspan cafeteria, which seats 800, is located in this building along with the Faculty/Staff Dining Room and the newly created CyberCafe.
+DRUMLIN HALL: (built in 1976) The Louis Greenspan cafeteria, which seats 800, is located in this building along with the Faculty/Staff Dining Room.

 DUTCHESS HALL (D): (built in 1963) Dutchess Hall is the main campus student center building and it contains the Office of Student Activities, the Francis U. Ritz Lounge, student government offices, the James and Betty Hall Theatre, and the Quiet Study Lounge.
 It also contains the Music department, classrooms and practice rooms, and faculty offices for the Department of Performing, Visual Arts and Communications.
 In addition, the College Bookstore, which sells textbooks, educational supplies, and selected merchandise is housed here.

-FALCON HALL (F): (built in 1966) This building houses the Department of Health, Physical Education, Athletics, and Dance, as well as classrooms, the College gymnasium, dance studio, and other activity areas designed for health and physical education instruction.
+FALCON HALL (F): (built in 1966) This building houses classrooms, the College gymnasium, dance studio, and other activity areas designed for health and physical education instruction.
 It also houses the Phil Arnold Fitness Center and the offices of the athletic director.

 HUDSON HALL (H): (built in 1975) includes classrooms and faculty offices for the following departments: Behavioral Sciences; English and Humanities; and History, Government and Economics; Academic Services is located on the third floor, as is the Francis U. and Mary F. Ritz Library and the W. Eugene Smith Permanent Collection, the largest permanent collection of Smith's photographs on display in the country.

-ORCUTT STUDENT SERVICES CENTER (SSC): (built in 1964) includes all student service functions including Admissions, Financial Aid, Counseling and Career Services, the Educational Opportunity Program, Disability Services, Student Accounts, the office of the Registrar, and the office of the Dean of Student Services and Enrollment Management.
+ORCUTT STUDENT SERVICES CENTER (SSC): (built in 1964) includes all student service functions including Admissions, Financial Aid, Advising, Counseling, the Educational Opportunity Program, Accommodative Services, Student Accounts, the office of the Registrar, and the office of the Dean of Student Services and Enrollment Management.